Timișoara: Middle Ages

-It is assumed that in the 9th century Knyaz Glad ruled over these lands, accepting Hungarian sovereignty, though no contemporary accounts exist.
+It is assumed that in the 9th century, Knyaz Glad ruled over these lands, accepting Hungarian sovereignty, though no contemporary accounts exist.
 Timișoara was first officially mentioned in 1212 as the Roman castrum Temesiensis or castrum regium Themes.
 This year is disputed by historians of the opinion that the city's first documentary mention comes from 1266, when heir apparent Stephen V of Hungary donates part of the Tymes fortress, built by his father, Béla IV, to Count Parabuch.
 The city was destroyed by the Tatars in the 13th century, but the city was rebuilt and grew considerably during the reign of Charles I of Hungary, who, upon his visit there in 1307, ordered the strengthening of the fortress with stone walls and the building of a royal palace.
-The palace was built by Italian craftsmen and was organised around a rectangular court having a main body provided with a dungeon or a tower.
+The palace was built by Italian craftsmen and was organized around a rectangular court having a main body provided with a dungeon or a tower.
 He even moved the royal seat from Buda to Timișoara between 1316 and 1323.
 Timișoara's importance also grew due to its strategic location, which facilitated control over the Banat plain.

 By the middle of the 14th century, Timișoara was at the forefront of Western Christendom's battle against the Muslim Ottoman Turks.
 In 1394, the Turks led by Bayezid I passed Nagybecskerek (present-day Zrenjanin) and Timișoara on their way to Wallachia where they were defeated by Voivode Mircea the Elder in the battle of Rovine.
 Timișoara once again served as a concentration point for the Christian armed forces, this time for the battle of Nicopolis.
 After the Christians' defeat, the Ottomans devastated Banat to Timișoara, from where they were expelled by Count István Losonczy.
 Appointed Count of Timiș in 1440, John Hunyadi moved with his family to Timișoara, which he would turn into a permanent military camp.
 John Hunyadi would come to be known throughout the region for his victory in Belgrade over the Ottomans, considered at that time a defender of Christianity.
 An important event in the city's history was the peasant uprising led by György Dózsa.
 On 10 August 1514 he tried to change the course of Bega River to be able to enter more easily into the city, but he was defeated by attacks from both inside and outside the city.